Frugal living ideas to try in 2023 (updated November 22, 2022)

 I also use credit cards so I only have to bill due dates per month.
 I am disciplined and pay these off monthly, so if a credit card is too tempting this may not be the best option.

 #34 Use less

 Try cutting back on everything you use.
-Try using less toothpaste, shampoo, conditioner, laundry soap.
-My guess is, you will be fine with using only 1/2 of what you use now.
-Try not to waste product.
+Try using less toothpaste, shampoo, conditioner, and laundry soap.
+My guess is, that you will be fine with using only 1/2 of what you use now.
+Try not to waste products.
 In fact, we started cutting open our lotion bottle and getting about five more uses out of the lotion before we recycle it.

 If you are looking to save money, it is best to find ways you can cut back.
 Learn to live within your means and stop using credit cards.
 Yet, it is also important you do not feel deprived so you do not give up.